cfu288/mere-medical/libs/fhir-oauth/README.md

 # @mere/fhir-oauth

 OAuth clients for SMART on FHIR servers.
-Handles patient standalone launch flows with vendor-specific clients that normalize the differences in OAuth implementations across EHR systems, exposing a consistent `TokenSet` return type.
+Handles patient standalone launch flows with vendor-specific clients that normalize the differences in OAuth implementations across EHR systems.
+Each vendor returns a typed token set extending `CoreTokenSet`.

 ## Supported Vendors